craigsward/craigsward.github.io/_posts/2020-12-29-class-schedule.md

 ## Booking

-Classes can be booked and paid for on eventbrite
+Classes can be booked on eventbrite

 <a href="https://www.eventbrite.co.uk/o/viking-yoga-32244940565">Click Here to see my class schedule and book on my classes</a>